mcandre/rubberstamp/README.md

 Note that GitHub Actions does not support multiple `cron` triggers for the same action: It silently selects one of the `cron` schedules as the one and only schedule.

-# CONTRIBUTING

-For more information on developing rubberstamp itself, see [DEVELOPMENT.md](DEVELOPMENT.md).

 🔴